Working with Buddhists behind bars

 There’s an assumption here that people can’t be rehabilitated.
 If we really believed that people could be rehabilitated, we would send them through a rehabilitative program; we’d let them vote and get jobs.
 But the punishment continues—in some cases, throughout their lives.

-Can society make some effort to create jobs for felons, who will then have a chance to show that they can do the job?
-For example, let’s say a felon is out of prison for five years, has a job, and doesn’t cause any trouble.
+Can society make some effort to create jobs for people who are released from prison, who will then have a chance to show that they can do the job?
+For example, let’s say a person is out of prison for five years, has a job, and doesn’t cause any trouble.
 That should be enough proof that he’s changed.
-Society should create opportunities, such as giving tax breaks to employers who hire felons, just as we should do for employers who hire disabled people.
+Society should create opportunities, such as giving tax breaks to employers who hire people released from prison, just as we should do for employers who hire disabled people.
 There could even be foundations that specialize in this.
 After all, we let white-collar crooks get away with murder.

 Blaming and scapegoating is a major part of why people don’t look at the causality behind crime.
 Drugs are a clear example.
 African-Americans, especially, go to prison on drug charges with sentences that are two, three, or four times what whites serve for the same crime.
 That to me is clearly scapegoating.
 We have yet to deal with our racist heritage, and that includes us liberals.
 Many white people have a knee-jerk belief that blacks commit more crimes, and that’s not based on evidence.
 We’re afraid and we don’t want to look into the causes of the fear.
 It’s a lot easier to scapegoat blacks or, if you’re in the middle class, poor people.
 It functions as denial: we don’t want to look at the violence in our own lives and that our lifestyles perpetuate.